Author: Jojo Moyes

 Publisher: Pamela Dorman Books

-When I read the blurb, I was intrigued by the dual story line and decided to try it.
+When I read the blurb, I was intrigued by the dual story line and decided to give it a go.
 It helped that another one of this author’s books, Me Before You, is one of my all-time favorites as I managed to hugely invest in the characters.

 Paris, 1916.
 Sophie Lefèvre must keep her family safe while her adored husband, Édouard, fights at the front.
 When their town falls to the Germans in the midst of World War I, Sophie is forced to serve them every evening at her hotel.
 From the moment the new Kommandant sets eyes on Sophie’s portrait—painted by her artist husband—a dangerous obsession is born, one that will lead Sophie to make a dark and terrible decision.
 Almost a century later, Sophie’s portrait hangs in the home of Liv Halston, a wedding gift from her young husband before his sudden death.
 After a chance encounter reveals the portrait’s true worth, a battle begins over its troubled history and Liv’s world is turned upside all over again.